 We summarize the gauge fixing procedure by the formula

 where $\CalG'=\CalG/G$ is the coset of the group of gauge transformations by constant gauge transformations.
-We shall note that in our conventions for the gauge theory Lagrangian $\frac{1}{4 g_{YM}^2} (F,F)$, where $F = dA + A \wedge A$, we need to take the volume of the group of gauge transformations with respect to the measure which is rescaled by a power of the coupling constant $g_{YM}$.
-In other words, we take $\vol(G,g_{YM}) = g_{YM}^{dim G} \vol(G)$, where $\vol(G)$ is the volume of the gauge group computed with respect to the Haar measure induced by the coupling constant independent Killing form $(,)$ on the Lie algebra.
+In our conventions we take the volume of the group of gauge transformations with respect to the measure rescaled by a power of the coupling constant $\gym$.
+That is, we take $\vol(G,\gym) = \gym^{dim G} \vol(G)$, where $\vol(G)$ is the volume of the gauge group computed with respect to the Haar measure induced by the canonical $\gym$ independent Killing form $(,)$ on the Lie algebra.